 Same goes when you want to boil frozen chicken in Instant Pot.
 You are actually steaming it.
 With the amount of steam that is produced though in such a small area, it is essentially the same outcome, minus the long cook time.

-This is the best way to cook pork shoulder for sure!!
+This is the best way to boil in a sauce, read our Instant Pot pork shoulder to make that!!
 Using your favorite sauce instead of broth gives your meat way more flavor.
 And can be shredded in about 1 hour flat!!
 If you are going to use the stovetop I would suggest to use large cuts.
 Expect for it to shred when done too, not sliced.
 You would need to;

 5 from 1 vote